Knoblauchpilze/terrain/README.md

 ## How it works

-Generated a procedural terrain is a combination of several things:
+Generating a procedural terrain is a combination of several things:
 * we need a way to consistently generate the same random values based on input coordinates.
 * we need to generate coherent noise across a chunk of space.

-These two constraints have given birth to various algorithms to generate terrain.
+These two constraints have given birth to various algorithms to generate terrains.
 In this project we chose to give the Perlin noise a go.
 The Perlin noise in and of itself is a periodic coherent noise which aims at generating a lattice of random gradient vectors at integer coordinates and then use this to interpolate the values in between.

 Using a periodic lattice allows to easily guarantee the consistency of the data (as we then project each point on a grid, so the consistency is guaranteed by the projection algorithm) and the lattice approach guarantees some coherence between values.

 The variety of the terrain is then of course proportional to the size of the lattice we generate.
-We can remove this limitation by using a procedural approach (similar to what is described by javidx9).
+We can remove this limitation by using a procedural approach (similar to what is described by javidx9 in his [Programming The Universe](https://www.youtube.com/watch?v=ZZY9YE7rZJw) video).

-Generating the terrain is then a question of combining several frequencies of noise, and adding multiple noises to account for humidity, height, erosion, etc. and then extracting the terrain type from this.
+Generating the terrain is then a question of combining several frequencies of noise and adding multiple noises to account for humidity, height, erosion, etc. and then extracting the terrain type from this.

 ## Implementation

 We decided to separate the concerns of generating the values for the lattice from the generation of the lattice and from the generation of the final noise value at a point.
 Additionally creating the terrain from several layers of noise is also a dedicated operation.
+And finally putting together multiple noises to determine a terrain type is also extracted into a dedicated class.

 In general:
 * [INoise](src/lib/game/terrain/noise/INoise.hh) represents the interface to generate some noise.
 It is used as a wrapper around some abstract way to produce 1D noise.